FintanK/software-development-notes-bookmarks/README.md

 NgRx Effects https://github.com/ngrx/effects

 There are other libraries than can be used with NgRX but they are optional.

+Note: Code scaffolding for NgRX can be achived with NX Angular Schemantics but it is important to understand how the Redux pattern and NgRX specifcally work with Angular.

 #### What is NgRX Store?